Introduction

 - Modular Architecture: Clean separation of concerns for easy customization

 Note: This is for developers who want to extend the MCP server itself, not for developers building applications that directly call AT Protocol APIs.
-If you're building a traditional application, use the official @atproto/api
+If you're building a traditional application, use the official @atproto/api package directly.

 For Researchers